hknd23/zmiop/README.md

 Fit the Middle-Inflated Ordered Probit (MIOP) model to account for the inflated middle-category in ordered choice measures related to a dual d.g.p.

+Models originally presented in:

+Bagozzi, Benjamin E., and Bumba Mukherjee.
+"A mixture model for middle category inflation in ordered survey responses." *Political Analysis* 20, no. 3 (2012): 369-386.

+Bagozzi, Benjamin E., Daniel W. Hill Jr, Will H. Moore, and Bumba Mukherjee.
+"Modeling two types of peace: The zero-inflated ordered probit (ZiOP) model in conflict research." *Journal of Conflict Resolution* 59, no. 4 (2015): 728-752.

 ### Installation

 ```